 The Migration Challenge

 This is a potentially destructive process: besides complex configuration (which varies from one vendor to another), the system’s hard disk needs to be re-partitioned and re-formatted.
 This is the process known as “wipe and load” as the disk is wiped and Windows 10 is installed.
+The alternative, an in-place upgrade, enables some security features but cannot deliver full protection.

 The Right Way to Deploy Windows 10

-The right way to deploy Windows 10 is using the “wipe and load” process.
+Unless there’s a pressing reason for an in-place upgrade, the best way to deploy Windows 10 is using the “wipe and load” process.

 The other options don’t deliver what the business needs: waiting for hardware to be replaced leaves systems vulnerable; using in-place upgrade does not meet the need to enable high security.